ariga/atlas/doc/website/blog/2023-08-08-gorm-visualizations.md

 ### Step 2: Setup Atlas

-Now that we have a GORM application, let's setup Atlas.
+Now that we have a GORM application, let's set up Atlas.
 First, we will install the Atlas CLI:

 ```shell
 curl -sSf https://atlasgo.sh | sh